olefriis/simplepvr/README.md

         bundle exec ruby read_xmltv.rb programmes.xmltv channel_mappings.yaml

 ...and wait a little.
-Then start up the system as normal, and you're done.

-If you're running the web server, you can tell it to update its schedules without restarting the server.
+You can tell the webserver to update its schedules without restarting the server.
 This is done by POST'ing to /api/schedules/reload on the server, e.g.:

         curl -d "" localhost:4567/api/schedules/reload